pravega/kafka-adapter/README.md

 </dependency>
 ```

 Modify your Kafka Properties to target Pravega.
 Optionally, add Pravega-specific properties.
-More on this in documentation at a later time.
-The examples in `./kafka-adapter-samples` demonstrates its usage.
+More on this in
+documentation at a later time.
+Examples in sub-project `kafka-adapter-samples` demonstrate the adapter's usage.

 ## Developing